openhab/openhab-js/README.md

     * .updatedSince(timestamp, serviceId) ⇒ <code>Boolean</code>
     * .varianceSince(timestamp,serviceId) ⇒ <code>state</code>

+Note: `serviceId` is optional, if omitted, the default persistance service will be used.

 ```javascript
 var yesterday = new Date(new Date().getTime() - (24 * 60 * 60 * 1000));
 var item = items.getItem("KitchenDimmer");